mrocklin/thesis/matrix-compilation.md

 #### Analysis

-We chose to explicitly provide code in this section both for completeness and to demonstrate the simplicity of this problem once the appropriate machinery is in place.
+We chose to provide explicit code in this section both for completeness and to demonstrate the simplicity of this problem once the appropriate machinery is in place.
 We showed that once the generally applicable components exist the particular problem of automated matrix algorithm search can be reduced to around 40 lines of general purpose code (including comments and whitespace).
 The `conglomerate` project contains very little logic outside of what is present in the application agnostic and reusable packages (like LogPy).
 The information that is present is largely expert knowledge for this application (like the objective function or patterns.)

 #### Finished Result